garrandall/popular-music-data/tracks/wake-up-little-susie-simon-garfunkel.md

 Wake up little Susie, wake up little Susie
-Well, what're we gonna tell your mama, what're we gonna tell your papa What're gonna tell our friends when they say 'ooh la la' Wake up little Susie, wake up little Susie
+Well, what're we gonna tell your mama, what're we gonna tell your papa What're gonna tell our friends when they say 'oh la la' Wake up little Susie, wake up little Susie

 Well, I told your mama that you'd be in by ten